5j9/fipiran/README.rst

 - funds
 - symbols

-Use and asyncio-aware REPL, like ``python -m asyncio``, to run these code samples.
+Use an asyncio-aware REPL, like ``python -m asyncio``, to run the code samples below.

 Prepare the session: